seulusoy/seulusoy/README.md

 - VHDL
 - CUDA
 - C++
-- I am currently learning all (I believe in continues learning)
+- I am currently learning all (I believe in continuous learning)
 -
 - At the moment, I am focused on Data Structures and Algorithms.
 - My learning path is as following: